 PV assisted self-consumption

-The photovoltaic consumption assisted or self-sufficiency (https://tienda-solar.es/en/kit-self-sufficiency/) born as application of photovoltaic consumption in homes where we cover a large part of consumption, ie, we want to harness all the energy we are capable of generating although at the time it is not consuming as much on housing.
+The photovoltaic consumption assisted or self-sufficiency born as the application of photovoltaic consumption in homes where we cover a large part of consumption, ie, we want to harness all the energy we are capable of generating although at the time it is not consuming as much on housing.
 This requires the installation of a battery storage system that allows us to temporarily detach the generation of our solar kit, the consumer can generate and consume day night is necessary.

 If we had no conventional power grid storage system should be large enough to supply us in any situation; increased consumption of media for days, several consecutive cloudy days or rain; which would imply a very high cost of the storage system.
 And the solar panel kit should be somewhat oversized to allow the energy necessary to ensure even in some sunny days.
-But if available network, you can minimize the storage system to the minimum energy required for the day is available for the night, and let the network covers possible contingencies.
+But if the available network, you can minimize the storage system to the minimum energy required for the day is available for the night, and let the network covers possible contingencies.
 This way you get to cover up to 90% of the energy needed for an entire year, allowing considerable savings.
 Savings is greater considering that this system allows us to reduce the contracted power, saving on all terms of the electricity bill.